-Choate Rosemary Hall’s position at the forefront of secondary education is only made possible, and is further strengthened, by its inspired and inspiring faculty.
 Choate faculty work tirelessly year in and year out toward the education and enrichment of our students.
 They are dedicated professionals who truly love engaging and teaching our students and being a part of their transition into young adulthood.
 Our approach to curriculum has been recognized by the National Association of Independent Schools for setting a tone for leadership and excellence in teaching and learning – one that encourages ongoing professional development that will move our entire faculty forward, yet is still consistent with our School’s vision and core values.
 Among our highest priorities is offering faculty opportunities for professional development whereby they can gain a greater knowledge of their area of expertise and keep abreast of significant developments in education, particularly those involving advances in applied neuroscience and pedagogy as it relates to teaching adolescents, and teaching and living within a multicultural context.

 - Diversity Directions